Dominic Smith Player Props: Nationals vs. Mets

 Dominic Smith At The Plate

-- Among the qualifying hitters in MLB, he ranks 50th in batting average, 60th in on-base percentage, and 136th in slugging.

-- Smith has picked up a hit in 62 of 96 games this year, with multiple hits 28 times.
+- Smith has reached base via a hit in 62 games this year (of 97 played), and had multiple hits in 28 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.